pymc-devs/pymc/README.rst

 Features
 ========

-* Fits Bayesian statistical models you create with Markov chain Monte Carlo and other algorithms.
+* Fits Bayesian statistical models with Markov chain Monte Carlo and other algorithms.

-* Large suite of well-documented statistical distributions.
+* Includes a large suite of well-documented statistical distributions.

 * Uses NumPy for numerics wherever possible.

-* Gaussian processes.
+* Includes a module for modeling Gaussian processes.

 * Sampling loops can be paused and tuned manually, or saved and restarted later.